Darlene Cates: Personal life

-Cates married Robert Cates, a U.S. Marine, on January 11, 1963.
-She had one daughter, Sheri Ann, and two sons, Mark and Chris.
+Cates met Robert Cates, a U.S. Marine, when she was 14 and the two married on January 11, 1963 – she was 15 and he was 25.
+Cates claimed that she lied about her age to Robert, only revealing she was not 18 on the night before their wedding.
+They had one daughter, Sheri Ann, and two sons, Mark and Chris.
 She had four grandchildren and lived in Forney, Texas.
 In 1992, she received her high school diploma via correspondence courses.
-In 2012, Cates had lost 240 pounds after a series of health issues in 2010 kept her hospitalized for nearly a year, and she expressed a desire to resume her acting career.